 The need for booster doses remains to be demonstrated but is unlikely (13).
 The current three-dose vaccine series is designed to maximize the primary immune response and enhance long-term protection.
 The durability of the immune response (ie, how long protection lasts) is being monitored in various long-term studies, and there is currently no indication for a booster vaccine.

 Safety data for both HPV vaccines are reassuring.
 According to the Vaccine Adverse Events Reporting System, more than 57 million doses of HPV vaccine have been distributed, and there are no data to suggest that there are any severe side effects or adverse reactions linked to vaccination (20).
 Ongoing surveillance of HPV vaccine side effects—which include syncope, nausea, headache, dizziness, and local pain and redness—shows no new, unexpected adverse reactions (20).
 Although there was an observed increase of venous thromboembolism in those vaccinated, on review it was determined that this finding was not statistically significant because all five patients had prior known risks of venous thromboembolism (21).
 The CDC continues to consider HPV vaccines safe.

-Testing for HPV DNA is currently not recommended for adolescents or adults before vaccination.
-Serologic assays for HPV are unreliable and currently not commercially available.
-If the patient is tested and the results are positive, vaccination is still recommended because the chance that all vaccine preventable types are present is low.
+The following are recommendations for HPV vaccination of specific groups.
+Testing for HPV DNA is not required or recommended before vaccination in any group.
+If the patient is tested for HPV DNA and the results are positive, vaccination is still recommended because the chance that the patient has been exposed to all vaccine-preventable HPV genotypes is low.

 Administered intramuscularly as three separate 0.5-mL doses based on the following schedule: